brichardson497/hello-word/README.md

 # hello-word
-Education project  area
+Education project area.

-Use to be a Paradox database programmer.
-Now learning Python and Java.
+I use to be a Paradox database programmer back in the 19802.

+Now I am looking to learn Python, Java, and other modern programming languages.